ameamenoame/HLRandomizer/docs/README.md

 Randomize pistol for NG option:
 - Does not give pistol on start for NG drifter.
 - Pistol's location is randomized in the world.
-- Pistol is required to finish the game and is expected to be acquired before the laser gun.
 - The monolith room now counts as a check.

 Randomize shops:
 - Randomize all the shops across the world.
-- The dash shop's chain dash upgrade is required to finish the game.

 Enemy pool: Enables editing how enemies are randomized.
 Usage: click on an enemy name in the list and change it with Enable / Disable or setting its weight in the Weight number entry on the right
 - Enable / Disable -> Allow / stop an enemy from spawning in